mfxuus/mfxuus.github.io/_posts/2019-12-28-setting-up-google-cloud-platform.md

 ## Resources

 A great resource / hands-on guide on performing Data Science tasks on GCP can be found here: <a href="https://amzn.to/2MQ7ogO">Data Science on the Google Cloud Platform</a>.

-<i>Instead of asking for donation, or plaguing you with ads, I choose to provide you with links through Amazon's Affiliate programs.
-Your purchase through the link helps support my blog at no additional cost to you, and you're buying something truly awesome at the same time!</i>